abduracad/abduracad.github.io/README.md

 <h2 align="left">Ongoing projects</h2>

+- Black carbon dynamics of the Northern Indian ocean and inland waters of India
-Carbon and Nitrogen cycling during the Ediacaran-Cambrian boundary using stable isotope of the remnant organic matter preserved in limestone.
+- Carbon and Nitrogen cycling during the Ediacaran-Cambrian boundary using stable isotope of the remnant organic matter preserved in limestone.